ultraq/redhorizon/README.md

-There are several other tags/releases but were really just for my own benefit until the 0.40.0 tag where I start to put things up on Maven central for use in other projects to aid with my game development learning.
+There are several other tags/releases but were really just for my own benefit until the 0.40.0 tag where I start to put things up on Maven central for use in other projects to aid with my learning of game engine development.

 After that, [the `redhorizon-classic` project](redhorizon-classic) is likely the most interesting as it has code and working examples of reading the classic C&C